Erosion Control

 Ecosystems contain biotic or living, parts, as well as biotic factors, or nonliving parts.
 In biology and ecology, abiotic components or abiotic factors are non-living chemical and physical parts of the environment that affect living organisms and the functioning of ecosystems.

-Environmental awareness isn’t a new concept, but in the age of social media and internet news, it has become more important to be conscious of how our actions impact our surroundings.
 “Environmental awareness” refers to people who care about the Earth and want to make responsible decisions to protect and preserve it.
 It’s easy to feel removed from the world’s environmental struggles since most of us have no direct contact with them, but anyone can take small and manageable actions to steward the planet better.

 This benefit opens a portal to ecosystem services: the many and varied benefits of the natural environment and healthy ecosystems to humans.